 School of Medicine and Health Sciences

-College of Medicine

-Doctor of Medicine
+College of Medicine Doctor of Medicine

 College of Nursing

 Bachelor of Science in Nursing

 Bachelor of Science in Healthcare

 College of Medical Sciences

 Bachelor of Medical Sciences

 Bachelor of International Medical Sciences

 Educational purpose

 School of Medicine and Health Sciences cultivates good medical professionals, that is, those who can deal with every person backed up by solid communication ability in addition to outstanding medical skills in adherence with the global standards, as well as the world's level researchers in the disciplines of medicine, nursing and medical sciences.

 College of Medicine College of Nursing College of Medical Sciences

 College of Medicine

 Doctor of Medicine

 Educational purpose

-College of Medicine cultivates doctors who possess fundamental clinical competence and medical research ability and can practice medicine with wellrounded human nature along with high problem-solving ability and good communication ability with attention to the viewpoint of patients.
-They are expected to serve and contribute the society actively in global scenes of each area of expertise as outstanding specialized doctors, medical educators, medical researchers or administrative persons in health, medicine or welfare in the future.
+To be able to serve and contribute to society as excellent clinicians, medical researchers, medical educators, or specialists in health and welfare, and to take on the challenge of solving global issues with global activities in their respective fields, the program trains physicians with basic clinical skills and medical research skills, as well as advanced problem-solving skills and good communication skills.
+The Department also trains physicians with a rich sense of humanity to promote patient-centered medicine and medical research throughout their lives, with a high level of problem-solving ability and good communication skills.

 Desired students

 We seek candidates those who possess sufficient basic academic abilities in natural science, linguistic skill, etc. as well as rich creativity, inquisitive mind, high ethical view, cooperativeness, communication ability, and the determination to contribute to the health and welfare of humanity throughout their life.

 Measures to ensure and improve the quality of education

 To improve the quality of education, we established the Office of Medical Education Planning and Evaluation, which plays a coordinating role in education in cooperation with the College of Medicine Committee for the Promotion of Education.
 In addition to making improvements through making proposals for curriculum development, supporting the implementation of each program, and working on a series of processes from class evaluation to feedback, the Office conducts planning of new programs to meet the needs of society.

 We work on faculty development (FD) to improve teaching methods.
 Along with the starter and refresher training programs that are mandatory for all faculty members, training sessions are held for relevant faculty members under the theme of PBL tutorial scenario development, brush-up, etc. A total of 200 members attend these programs each year.

 Program evaluations from students and faculty are conducted at the end of each course and at the end of each academic year to provide feedback for curriculum development and steady improvement.

-The Center for Analysis of Medical Education (IR Center) has been established as an independent evaluation department to analyze educational outcomes.
+The Center for Evaluation and Analysis of Medical Education has been established as an independent evaluation department to analyze educational outcomes.
 Students take the tests administrated by the Common Achievement Tests Organization, which are commonly taken by the medical students all over Japan.
 To ensure the level of our graduates entering into the professional world, the College of Medicine Steering Committee, which is composed of faculty members responsible for each division of the College, makes decisions on credit approval, promotion, and graduation.

-Accreditation of medical education by field based on international standards College of Medicine, School of Medicine and Health Sciences at the University of Tsukuba underwent an on-site review by the Japan Accreditation Council for Medical Education (JACME) based on the self-assessment report from Tuesday, November 10 to Friday, November 13, 2015, and gained accreditation (accreditation period: April 2017 to end of March 2025).
+Accreditation of medical education by field based on international standards College of Medicine, School of Medicine and Health Sciences at the University of Tsukuba underwent an on-site review by the Japan Accreditation Council for Medical Education (JACME) based on the self-assessment report from November 7 to 10, 2023, and gained accreditation (accreditation period: October 1, 2024 to end of September 30, 2031).
 (The self-assessment report used in the on-site review is available on the College of Medicine website.)

-Measures to ensure the quality of education and improve educational abilities College of Medicine Faculty Steering Committee Center for Pla